-3.11.2 Limits on the Credit Hours to be taken
+3.11.2 Limits on the Credit Hours to be Taken

 A student must be enrolled in at least 15 credit hours.
-He may be allowed to enroll in up to a maximum of 24 credit hour if recommended by his/her Adviser.
+He/she may be allowed to enroll in up to a maximum of 24 credit hours if recommended by his/her Adviser.
 A student must enroll for the prescribed sessional/laboratory courses in the respective Term within the allowed credit-hour limits.

-Added Vide In special cases where a student cannot be A.C allotted the minimum required 15 credit hours Resolution in a Term, the relevant BUGS may approve a dated 28.8.97 lesser number of credit hours to suit individual requirements.
-Such cases shall only be applicable to students needing less than 15 credits for graduation.
+Added In special cases where a student cannot be allotted the Vide A.C minimum required 15 credit hours in a Term, the Resolution relevant BUGS may approve a lesser number of dated credit hours to suit individual requirements.
+28.8.97 Such cases shall only be applicable to students needing less than 15 credits for graduation.